UKCloud/documentation/articles/azure/azs-how-resize-os-drive.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Resize an OS Drive
+toc_title: Resize an OS drive
 toc_fullpath: Users/How To/azs-how-resize-os-drive.md
 toc_mdlink: azs-how-resize-os-drive.md
 ---

-# How to Resize an OS Drive using PowerShell
+# How to resize an OS drive using PowerShell

 ## Overview